sequenceiq/slider/src/site/markdown/hoya_cluster_descriptions.md

 #### `hoya.container.failure.shortlife`

-An integer stating the time in seconds before which a failed container is considered 'short lived'.
+An integer stating the time in milliseconds before which a failed container is considered 'short lived'.

 A failure of a short-lived container is treated as a sign of a problem with